 Once the legal paperwork for the cremation is completed, the deceased is collected from the place of death within normal working hours and brought to our premises.
 He or she is placed in a simple coffin and is taken to a crematorium of our choice to be cremated.
 After the cremation, the cremated remains can be scattered at the crematorium or we can collect them from the crematorium for you along with the certificate of cremation.

-Our price includes our professional services to arrange the cremation, advice on registration, completion and delivery of all statutory paperwork to the crematorium, payment of statutory crematorium and doctors’ fees (where applicable), a simple coffin with a name plate, transport of the coffin to the crematorium in a respectful manner and the necessary staff, and the creation of an online tribute site.
+Our price includes our professional services to arrange the cremation, advice on registration, completion and delivery of all statutory paperwork to the crematorium, payment of statutory crematorium and doctors’ fees (where applicable), a simple coffin with a name plate, transport of the coffin to the crematorium in a respectful manner, the necessary staff and the creation of an online tribute site.

 What is excluded?

-Additional mileage costs of £2.20 per mile will be charged for a collection of the deceased out of the 15 mile radius.
+Additional mileage costs of £2 per mile will be charged for a collection of the deceased outside of the 15 mile radius.